 This post originally appeared on the School Law blog.

-In its April 19 decision in Citizens for Objective Public Education v.
-Kansas State Board of Education, a three-judge panel of the U.S. Court of Appeals for the 10th Circuit, in Denver, unanimously upheld the district court and rejected COPE’s theories of legal injury.
+In an April decision, a three-judge panel of the U.S. Court of Appeals for the 10th Circuit, in Denver, unanimously upheld the district court and rejected COPE’s theories of legal injury.

-“COPE does not offer any facts to support the conclusion that the [Kansas] standards condemn any religion or send a message of endorsement,” the court said.
-“And any fear of biased instruction is premised on COPE’s predictions of school districts’ responses to the standards—an attempt by COPE to recast a future injury as a present one.”
+“COPE does not offer any facts to support the conclusion that the Standards condemn any religion or send a message of endorsement,” the 10th Circuit court said.
+“And any fear of biased instruction is premised on COPE’s predictions of school districts’ responses to the Standards--an attempt by COPE to recast a future injury as a present one.”